-Lauren DeStefano's final installment, "Sever," of The Chemical Garden trilogy is due this month but it's no secret that her heroine Rhine has had her share of high fashion.
+Lauren DeStefano’s final installment, “Sever,” of The Chemical Garden trilogy isn’t due until February, but it’s no secret that her heroine Rhine has had her share of high fashion.
 In a world in which all women die at age 20, Rhine is kidnapped and married off to a wealthy man named Linden.
 She has to deal with a super creepy (and possibly murderous) father-in-law and two sister wives, but in exchange, she get showered with the finest that fashion has to offer.

 Tonya Hurley’s latest novel, “The Blessed” centers around three Brooklyn teens who are lured to a church to meet a secretive (and super-handsome) young man named Sebastian who thinks he is a saint.
 Not in the “I’m a really nice guy” kind of way, but more like the “I am going to be canonized” kind of way.
 One of the girls, Lucy, is a fame-seeking Paris Hilton-type who, though she’s featured on all the gossip blogs, is really just an empty shell who should get herself together.
 Luckily, Sebastian has bigger plans for Lucy.

 “The Fault in Our Stars,” by John Green